 - Flour: All-purpose flour serves as the base of these thumbprints.
 We use 2 and 1/2 cups to provide structure and shape.

-- Apple Pie Spice: This is what makes these apple spice thumbprints… apple-spiced!
-Apple Pie Spice is pretty standard here in the US, but if you don’t have access to store-bought apple pie spice, you can make your own with cinnamon, cardamom, and nutmeg.
+- Apple pie spice: This is what makes these apple spice thumbprints…well, apple-spiced!
+Apple pie spice is pretty standard in our region, but if you don’t have access to store-bought apple pie spice, you can make your own with cinnamon, cardamom, and nutmeg.
+If you have leftover apple pie spice, use it in our apple cider donuts!

 - Butter: 1 cup of butter adds flavor, structure, and buttery goodness in each bite.
 Make sure it’s properly softened to room temperature before beginning.